bencawkwell/dockerfile-dwarffortress/README.md

     docker run -t -i DwarfFortress -p TEXT df_linux/df

-In order to run in 2D mode you need to map stuff from the host to the container
+In order to run in 2D mode you have two choices.
+The first is to map stuff from the host to the container

-    docker run -t -i -v /tmp/.X11-unix:/tmp/.X11-unix -v /dev/snd:/dev/snd -lxc-conf='lxc.cgroup.devices.allow = c 116:* rwm' -e DISPLAY=unix$DISPLAY DwarfFortress
+    docker run -t -i -v /tmp/.X11-unix:/tmp/.X11-unix -v /dev/snd:/dev/snd -lxc-conf='lxc.cgroup.devices.allow = c 116:* rwm' -e DISPLAY=unix$DISPLAY DwarfFortress df_linux/df

+When prompted to continue without xpra, hit y.

+The other option is to connect to the container using xpra.
+The advantage of this approach is you can connect from a different machine to where the container is running.
+Since xpra runs over ssh you need to map port 22 from the container to a port on your host.

+    docker run -i -t -p 1022:22 DwarfFortress /df_linux/df

+Both sshd and xpra will be started, and then it will wait for you to hit a key before launching Dwarf Fortress.
+This is to give you time to connect so that you do not miss the really cool intro.
+Assuming you used the above command to start the container you can use the following to connect from the same machine.
+The password is changeme.

+     xpra attach --ssh="ssh -p 1022" ssh:xpra@localhost:100

+Bear in mind that the default version of xpra included in the Ubuntu repositories is usually really old.
+I would recommend installing the latest version from http://winswitch.org/downloads/

-DfHack is included in the container, to use it simply specify the path to it when running the container
+DfHack is included in the container, to use it simply replace the path to df with the path to dfhack

     docker run -t -i -v /tmp/.X11-unix:/tmp/.X11-unix -v /dev/snd:/dev/snd -lxc-conf='lxc.cgroup.devices.allow = c 116:* rwm' -e DISPLAY=unix$DISPLAY DwarfFortress df_linux/dfhack